Alberto-San/CuriosidadesSpark/RockJVM.md

     * Execution memory can also borrow space from Storage memory if blocks are not used in Storage memory.
     * If blocks from Execution memory is used by Storage memory, and Execution needs more memory, it can forcefully evict the excess blocks occupied by Storage Memory
     * If blocks from Storage Memory is used by Execution memory and Storage needs more memory, it cannot forcefully evict the excess blocks occupied by Execution Memory; it will end up having less memory area.
 It will wait until Spark releases the excess blocks stored by Execution memory and then occupies them.

+### Off Heap Memory
+* It can still reduce memory usage, reduce frequent GC, and improve program performance.
+* When an executor is killed, all cached data for that executor would be gone but with off-heap memory, the data would still persist.
+The lifetime of JVM and lifetime of cached data are decoupled.
+* Stores objects in a serialize way.

 # Spark Driver